 Now is almost certainly not the best time to try to begin raising funds on Facebook, as the bad publicity is undeniable, I feel, but with Giving Tuesday still ahead in November I do want to keep my hand in the game in case the situation changes for the better.
 A little more money could certainly serve our needs.
 I am more concerned that Facebook will continue to grow to mean that the business page for our not-for-profit remains useful… https://www.facebook.com/LouthUnited

-The senior operator is Peter.
+The senior employee is Peter.

-Occasionally other volunteers lend a hand with the maintenance work.
+Occasionally volunteers lend a hand with the maintenance work.
 We have had work done by my nephew Mack, by family friends Bill and Gerard, and by my father’s brothers Paul and Dave.

 To write this post, I researched federal Canadian controversies over nonprofits.
 LIVE WELL, DO GOOD‘s David McConkey has provided specifics about giving or receiving charitable donations.

-- Statistics Canada has found that almost everyone (ninety-four percent of those fifteen years old and older) makes charitable donations.
+Statistics Canada has found that almost everyone (ninety-four percent of those fifteen years old and older) makes charitable donations.
 Sometimes these can be valuable art items.

-- Statistics Canada has found that donors who plan ahead give more than others.
+Statistics Canada has found that donors who plan ahead give more than others.
 As we are involved year-round with people choosing their final resting place or the resting place of their loved ones, perhaps this is something we could investigate if we were looking at how to raise funds for the cemetery.
 That being said, to date we have not had a problem caring for the church and cemetery, so we are not under any pressure to need to strenuously keep up the maintenance of the place running smoothly.

-- CanadaHelps.org is a registered charity that facilitates online donations.
+CanadaHelps.org is a registered charity that facilitates online donations.
 They work with thousands of charities.
 They issue receipts and forward your donation to a charity you specify, less a three percent transaction fee.

-Although my dad is a senior citizen, I can foresee us working at this until any set point in the future.
+Although my dad is a senior citizen, I can foresee us working until any set point in the future.
 I really don’t know at this time how far into the future we should project, but as helping with the cemetery is the best bet I have for autonomy and independence, I will do the best I can to keep working at caring for the cemetery and for the disbanded church.
 I also intend to keep an active presence on Facebook, and here on WordPress.

 Bill Clinton’s book helped inspire David McConkey’s thoughts on income tax credits and how to take advantage of them.
 I invite you to visit us on Facebook.
 You may also ask any question you might have of me here on WordPress, over on Quora, or on Twitter.